What is Merino Wool?

 Merino wool originates from a particular breed of sheep which is traditionally reared in harsh environments where most regular sheep couldn’t survive.
 What sets the Merino sheep apart is their dense, insulating coat of wool that traps heat inside.

 Not only is it a warmer fabric but its breathability is known to be far superior to cotton and other man-made fabrics.

-- Merino wool can vary in thickness.
-The wool can be so ultra-fine, that some batches are blended with delicate fabrics like silk to create luxuriously soft garments.
+The wool can vary in thickness, meaning that when it is ultra-fine it can be blended with delicate fabrics like silk to create luxuriously soft garments.
 It is also often blended with cashmere.

 How to Wash Merino Wool

 The general consensus is that wool is a high-maintenance material which presents a challenge to wash.
 True – you shouldn’t just chuck woollen clothing or accessories into the washing machine without a second thought, but wool’s reputation for being difficult to wash is a tad unfair.
 Garments and accessories made entirely out of Merino wool or with a percentage composition of Merino wool tend to be fairly straightforward to take good care of.

 Merino wool is naturally anti-bacterial and highly resistant to odours caused by normal body perspiration or sweating.
 The superior advantages of Merino wool compared to regular wool or other materials are its high resistance to stains, high natural wicking ability and generally good durability.